Ever wished you could get a million-dollar smile from the comfort of your own home?

 How many hours a day should I wear my SmilePath aligners?

-With SmilePath, you need to wear your aligners for 20-22 hours a day.
-If you don’t wear the aligners long enough each day, your chances of discomfort during treatment increase.
+For all day treatment, you’ll need to wear your aligners for 22 hours a day.
+For SmilePath’s NightOnly treatment you’ll wear your aligners between 8-10 hours per day (or night).
+If you don’t stick to your treatment plan, your chances of discomfort during treatment increase.

 Can I drink coffee while using SmilePath?

 Remove your aligners when you eat or drink anything (except water).
 This helps prevent damage and staining.

 What happens if I lose my aligners (or retainers)?

 Accidents happen.
 It’s possible that you’ll misplace an aligner.
 If you do, contact SmilePath’s support right away.
 They’ll help correct the situation.
 In the meantime, you should wear your previous aligner to keep your teeth from shifting too far back.

 Medicare usually doesn’t cover aligner treatment since it’s regarded as cosmetic.
 But if you have additional orthodontic benefits, you might get some reimbursement.
 Check with your provider to know for sure.

 The easiest, fastest way to get in contact with SmilePath is the chat portal on their website.
 You can also contact them at their email address, [email protected] Or, reach them via phone at 02.9136.2456.